-5. How can libraries help to ensure library user confidentiality in regard to digital information access?
+4. How can libraries help to ensure library user confidentiality in regard to digital information access?

-6. Our library is just one of many autonomous institutions in a consortium.
+5. Our library is just one of many autonomous institutions in a consortium.
 How can we be sure that our cooperating partners honor the confidentiality of our library users in a shared network environment?

 This is a contractual and legal matter.
 The importance of confidentiality of personally identifiable information about library users transcends individual institutional and type-of-library boundaries.
 Libraries should establish and regularly review interlibrary and interagency cooperative agreements to ensure clear policies and procedures that obligate all members of a cooperative or all departments and branches within a parent institution to maintain user confidentiality.

-7. Why shouldn’t parental permission be required for minors to access digital information?
+6. Why shouldn’t parental permission be required for minors to access digital information?

 Equity of Access for Users

-For example, academic libraries may have different categories of users (e.g., faculty, students, others).
-Public libraries may distinguish between residents and non-residents.
+For example, academic libraries may distinguish between faculty and students, while public libraries may distinguish between residents and non-residents.
 School library media centers embrace curricular support as their primary mission; some have further expanded access to their collections to include use by parents and community members.
 Special libraries may vary their access policies, depending on the definition of their primary clientele.

 Yes.
 The Americans with Disabilities Act and other federal and state laws forbid providers of public services, whether publicly or privately governed, from discriminating against individuals with disabilities.
-All library information services, including access to digital information, should be accessible to patrons regardless of disability.
+All library information services, including access to digital information, should be accessible to users regardless of disability.

-No. It means that library staff should provide reasonable accommodations to barriers to accessing digital information and services, such as providing adaptive technology or alternate formats, and should do so in a timely manner.
+No. It means that library workers should provide reasonable accommodations to accessing digital information and services, such as providing adaptive technology or alternate formats, and should do so in a timely manner.
 For example, if a library has determined that all students should have access to interlibrary loan services free of charge, then a student with a disability should not be charged for needing interlibrary loan material in a special format.
 It also means that arbitrary distinctions, such as age or the presumed ability to use technology, should not be used as the basis for restricting access.